m0ru/bak/04_solution.md

 * minimize side-effects:
 * separated responsibilities:
 * transparent system state:
-  * (angular-)mvc: separated state. a lot also held in controllers and views/components (bad design, but temptation is there to quickly fix a problem). actually, the previous app didn't have a proper model at all (except for the data fetched from the server(s)).
+  * (Angular-)mvc: separated state. a lot also held in controllers and views/components (bad design, but temptation is there to quickly fix a problem). actually, the previous app didn't have a proper model at all (except for the data fetched from the server(s)).
 We hadn't yet figured out responsibilities and were just solving problems as they appeared wherever they appeared (i.e. often-times directly in the components)
   * mvvm:
   * react: separated state
   * flux